 - Stitch width at .5 to .7 (very tiny)

 - Open toe foot & open stitch plate

 - A good light and a great pair of glasses ( :

 In the picture below I’m stitching right next to the edge of my scallop.
 The foot is my guide and I make sure it is always RIGHT next to my fabric.
 (If you have a machine where the needle doesn’t line up with the foot use your needle as the guide.)

 I’m stitching into the background fabric, and barely catching the applique fabric.
 The machine takes a tiny “bite” of my fabric every few stitches .
 It’s just like hand applique, you want a tiny, tiny stitch.

 If you stay right next to the edge of the fabric, and I mean RIGHT NEXT to the edge, your background stitches will hardly show.
 Just look at the photo below!
 Remember I’m stitching in red thread and you can’t see it.

 And a view from the front of the scallop…

-I don’t use invisible nylon thread because I personally don’t like the feel or how it sews.
-Some instructions like it but my preference is the DMC.
+I don’t use invisible nylon thread because I don’t like the feel or how it sews.
+Some instructors like it, but my preference is the 50 wt. cotton.
 The cotton is soft, and blends right into the fabric.
 It’s wonderful to sew with and just feels good!

 The settings for each machine will vary so you have to practice to see what works on your machine.
 Questions?
 Email me and I’ll try to answer as they come up.